-Accelerate your typing speed (aText) A-text
+Accelerate your typing speed (aText)

 Set it up to abbreviate all the phrases and words you use regularly.
 My settings below.